 - 1. Includes mosquito surveillance data from Cook County Department of Public Health, North West Mosquito Abatement District, North Shore Mosquito Abatement District, Des Plaines Valley Mosquito Abatement District, South Cook County Mosquito Abatement District, and the Illinois Department of Public Health. - 2.
 When mosquitoes are tested for West Nile Virus, they are tested in groups, or "pools", of up to 50 mosquitoes.
 Therefore when a mosquito pool tests positive, the number of WNV positive mosquitoes in that pool is unknown.
 It is only known that at least one mosquito in the pool was positive. - 3.
 See page 3.

 Bird Surveillance:

-No birds have been submitted for testing during week 24.
+2 birds have been submitted for WNV testing in week 25.
+Results are still pending.

 Human Case Surveillance: